NietoDeveloper/Accountants-Front/README.md

 ## About The Project

-This application is built with a separate backend (Node.js) and frontend (React.js) to ensure scalability, maintainability, and a clear separation of concerns.
+This application is built with frontend (React.js) to ensure scalability.

 ### Built With